pmazz/HomeAssistant-Config/addons.md

 # About

-These are the Home Assistant addons currently in use.
+These are the Home Assistant addons I currently use.

 ## Addons